zerolawtech/ZAP-Tech/docs/multisig.rst

 MultiSig Implementation
 #######################

-:ref:`issuing-entity` and :ref:`custodian` contracts both implement a common multisig functionality that allows the contract owner to designate other authorities the ability to call specific admin-level contract methods.
+:ref:`org-code` and :ref:`custodian` contracts both implement a common multisig functionality that allows the contract owner to designate other authorities the ability to call specific admin-level contract methods.

-``KYCRegistrar`` contracts use a slightly modified implementation.
-See the :ref:`kyc-registrar` documentation for more information.
+``IDVerifierRegistrar`` contracts use a slightly modified implementation.
+See the :ref:`kyc-verifier` documentation for more information.

 It may be useful to also view the
-`MultiSig.sol <https://github.com/HyperLink-Technology/SFT-Protocol/blob/master/contracts/bases/MultiSig.sol>`__ source code
+`MultiSig.sol <https://github.com/zerolawtech/ZAP-Tech/blob/master/contracts/bases/MultiSig.sol>`__ source code
 while reading this document.

 .. note::